 So, since the atomic bombings weren't necessary, why do many American and Japanese history books continue to claim that they were?
-Writing in the magazine Foreign Policy (in an adapted excerpt from his book Five Myths About Nuclear Weapons), Ward Wilson, a senior fellow at the British American Security Information Council, gives a plausible answer:
+Well, although it's a truism that history is written by the victors, in this case the victors' claims seem also to have served the purposes of the losers.
+Writing in the magazine Foreign Policy (in an adapted excerpt from his 2013 book Five Myths About Nuclear Weapons), Ward Wilson, a senior fellow at the British American Security Information Council, says:

 Put yourself in the shoes of the emperor ...
 The war, in short, has been a catastrophe and, worst of all, you've been lying to your people about how bad the situation really is. ...
 So which would you rather do? ...
 Issue a statement that says that you miscalculated spectacularly, made repeated mistakes, and did enormous damage to the nation?
 Or would you rather blame the loss on an amazing scientific breakthrough that no one could have predicted? ...
 The Bomb was the perfect excuse for having lost the war.
 No need to apportion blame; no court of enquiry need be held.Wilson also believes letting the bomb take all the blame suited Japan's diplomatic needs in the post-war era: